hantsy/angularjs-springmvc-sample-boot/README.md

 This version improved the original version, including:

-* Gulp build system for the static resources
+* Introduction of Gulp build system to processing the static resources
+* The frontend UI can be run standalone via NodeJS eco-system
-* All user to select package the static resources as part of final jar.
+* An option provided for users to package the static resources as part of final jar and run the application as before

 ##Requirements